 For this strategy to work, a Seller needs to accept the fact that it’s possible that come ‘offer night’, no one may show up.
 Sellers also have to prepared to list lower than the true value of the house in order to attract attention, which can be risky if you don’t get multiple offers.

 I can’t help but point out that under-listing a house by hundreds of thousands of dollars is not only risky, but in my personal opinion, I don’t think it’s fair to the Buyers.
-We’ve seen lots of Buyers get disillusioned with the real estate market this spring, as they bid multiple times on houses they could never have afforded.
+We’ve seen lots of Buyers get disillusioned with the real estate market, as they bid multiple times on houses they could never have afforded.
 They spent time, paid for home inspections and got emotionally attached to a house that was ALWAYS out of their price range, simply because the Seller listed it well below what it was worth.
 It’s not uncommon for a house with 15 offers on it to only have 3 or 4 Buyers that are actually bidding anywhere near what it’s really worth (and what the Seller is prepared to accept).
 I really wish more real estate agents would guide their Buyers to understand what a house is really worth rather than throwing offers at everything.
 But I digress.

 The price-low-and-position yourself for a bidding war strategy can be effective, but Sellers really need to weigh the risks and benefits of going this route with a real estate agent who truly understands the Toronto market and neighbourhood.

 Pricing Strategy #2: Price Above Market and Pray (negotiate)